kidoman/serve/README.md

 # serve

 The simplest directory serving web server.

+The program is written in Go but having the Go compiler installed in not a requirement as the binaries available below are self sufficient.

-## How to get
+## How to get it

 A simple: